Preload your cadence before the sprint starts

 Checklist for smooth intervals

-- Use the Interval Timer share link so nobody relies on their own stopwatch.
+- Send the Interval Timer link so each person has the same preset instead of their own stopwatch.

 Try the tools